JHESSLER11/Work-day-scheduler/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

 ## About
-A password generator that can include numbers, upper and lowers case letters, and special characters.
-The password can only be between 8 and 128 charcters and must include one of the charcter types to run.
-Check back for more functionality updates in the future!
+The application can be used to schedule task throughout a 8-5 workday.
+Hours colored in green are in the future and hours coloed in red are current, while grey hours are in the past.
+The user can update the task in each our with text.
+The text will be stored in local storage and will remain if the page is refreshed.

 ## Screen Shot of deployed application
 ![Alt text](https://github.com/JHESSLER11/Work-day-scheduler/blob/main/assets/images/screenshot_front.png)